As an engineer, Mazlan had the opportunity to travel and work abroad. He has traveled to over 30 countries.

 I always enjoyed this meal and if you are okay with spicy food, try this Bukhara Chicken Briyani on your next trip on Air Asia AK flights.
 You will not be disappointed.

-This is new to the Air Asia menu and was introduced in November 2013.
-Mee Goreng Mamak, or Fried Noodle Mamak style, is one of most common and popular Malaysian food and is also one of my favorite.
+This meal was introduced in November 2013.
+Mee Goreng Mamak, or Fried Noodle Mamak style, is one of the most common and popular Malaysian food and is also one of my favorite.
 Despite its high-calorie content of 660 calories and high carbo content, it is still top in the list of Malaysian favorite food.

 Hence, I was eager to try, and compare how good Air Asia Mee Goreng Mamak is.

-The secret to a good Mee Goreng Mamak is the paste that is used for the frying.
-In Air Asia, the ingredients are chili powder, squid, garlic, onion, chicken stock, salt and soy sauce.
-These are the good combination but could have been better if they had vinegar.
+The secret to a good Mee Goreng Mamak is the paste that is used for frying.
+In Air Asia, the ingredients are chili powder, squid, garlic, onion, chicken stock, salt, and soy sauce.
+These are a good combination but could have been better if they had vinegar.

 So, how was the taste?
-Not bad for an airline food.
-Although it tasted a bit too sweet for my liking, maybe from the sweet soy sauce, it is otherwise a good choice.
+Not bad for airline food although it tasted a bit too sweet probably from the sweet soy sauce.
+It is otherwise, a good choice.

 The 'effect' of heating the meal in a microwave oven before serving, had spoilt the calamansi lime and tomatoes, turning them soggy, but they are still edible.

-If you don't mind hot, spicy and greasy food and looking for Asian food, then Air Asia Mee Goreng Mamak is a good alternative to rice meals.
+If you don't mind the hot, spicy noodles then Air Asia Mee Goreng Mamak is a good alternative to rice meals.

 How to Order Air Asia Meal Online